UW-APL-EIS/vmvols-java/README.md

 * It is more fully-featured than existing VM mount utilities.
 Or perhaps we should say "contains features existing tools do not".
-Under a single mount point, you can inspect many Snapshots, over many disks (e.g. C:, D:), of many VMs.
+Under a single mount point, you can inspect many Snapshots, over many disks (e.g. C:, D:), of many VMs simultaneously.

-* You don't have a local VirtualBox, VMWare installation. vmvols is pure Java, it doesn't rely on any VM manager libraries/tools.
+* You don't have a local VirtualBox, VMWare installation. vmvols-java is pure Java, it doesn't rely on any VM manager libraries/tools.

 * You prefer Java over C.  The file-format parsers for .vdi, .vmdk files are in Java.

-Why use vmvols when I could just use...
+Why use vmvols-java when I could just use...

 * VMware Virtual Disk Manager?